chjfth/VSPG/demo-vsprojs/use-mc/README.md

 If we stop here, there will be a problem: Once you update 0804.mc's content, you hope that Visual C++ F7 hotkey will relaunch build action, but it does not(just say everything up-to-date), that's because we have not setup 0804.mc's dependency on any other file managed by vcxproj.

-So, in vcxproj, we have 0804.mc to depend on an imaginary file nulldep.txt, and the nulldep.txt is added to vcxproj as a source file.
+So, in vcxproj, we have 0804.mc depend on an imaginary file nulldep.txt, and the nulldep.txt is added to vcxproj as a source file.
 The following figure shows this:

 ![dulldep.txt](doc/nulldep.png)